 According to Ricardo, Reedsy’s resident marketing maven, “a mailing list is probably the most precious thing any author can have''.
 This indispensable asset allows you to keep in touch with past customers and contacts and keep them updated (read: promote) on your new work.

 To make sure you don’t miss out on the benefits, Ricardo has created a free course in which he takes you through the ins and outs of setting up a mailing list, from choosing a provider (many of which have free plan options) —to growing your list.

 - Create automations to nurture new subscribers.
-Set up email sequences which are automatically sent when a user completes a predetermined action, like signing up to your newsletter
+Set up email sequences that are automatically sent when a user completes a predetermined action, like signing up for your newsletter

 - Use giveaways to grow your list.
 Readers love to win free things — use that to your advantage.